andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 description: AddressSanitizer for binaries via DBT
 ---

+> Update: the new QASan architecture is described and evaluated in this paper: https://andreafioraldi.github.io/assets/qasan-secdev20.pdf

 Fuzzing techniques evolved and tools are nowadays able to reach a good coverage of target programs with techniques that allow fuzzers to bypass roadblocks [1] [2] [3] [4].

 But without good bug detection capabilities, a fuzzer that reaches a high coverage is less effective.